wp-plugins/ugrm/readme.txt

 * Initial Release

 == Upgrade Notice ==
+=New version number to resolved wonkyness with Wordpress SVN.

 =1.1=
 Added functionality to allow UGRM to override return login target to always be HTTPS.